Ivan Geshev: Controversies

 This scandal was also the most significant contributor in the sparking of the 2020–2021 Bulgarian protests, where the endemically accumulating corruption since the beginning of the first Borisov cabinet in 2009 served as the instigating factor for a series of widespread and multinational protests against Borisov and Geshev.
 Over the period 2008 to 2019, Bulgaria's Press Freedom Index had fallen from 59th to 111th globally, according to former US ambassador James Pardew a product of the news-media monopoly of Delyan Peevski, and further compounded by Geshev's words of contempt for media "not to his liking." and the separation of powers, which he has denounced as a "far-right idea".

 On 22 December 2022, United States congressman Warren Davidson issued a missive to the US Secretary of the Treasury Janet Yallen, lamenting the "corrupt actions" threatening "the stability and security of NATO allies in Europe" taking place in Bulgaria, stating that "the blatant disregard of US sanctions by the Bulgarian Prosecutor General is unacceptable and must be addressed".
 This comes after a Bulgarian court ruled that the Magnitsky Act, a measure intended to sanction foreign officials perceived as endorsing or engaging in acts of human rights violations or corruption, could not be applied in Bulgaria, thus contending to nullify the levity of sanctions placed on a number of high-profile Bulgarian oligarchs such as Delyan Peevski; and Vassil Bozhkov, whom Geshev had investigated previously for his involvement in bribery, but failed to apprehend before his flight to Dubai.
 Geshev states that the Magnitsky Act remains an "administrative and political tool of the USA", therefore not exerting any mandatory or legally binding judicial weight in Bulgaria, although Davidson expressed the conviction that the Magnitsy Act was the USA's most potent weapon in counteracting "shady businesses involved in corrupt practices and human rights abuses".

 Political career

 Shortly after his removal as Chief Prosecutor, Ivan Geshev announced the formation of a civic movement "Just Bulgaria" which was seen as a precursor for the formation of a political party.
 The organisation claimed to be organised around conservative and patriotic values.

 In November, he announced the formation of a broader political project called "Citizens Block" which was based around his own civic movement "Justice for Bulgaria".

 On the 27 January, the "political platform" officially held its founding meeting in the city of Burgas, with Geshev outlining the goal of the organisation as being to "return power back to the citizens".

 On the 22 April 2024, Geshev officially announced the participation of "Civic Block" in the June 2024 Bulgarian parliamentary election, together with the "Party of Bulgarian Women".
+The electoral coalition received 0.14% during the elections.